pavel-odintsov/drop_watch/README.md

-This repos is not offical repository, please use [offical repository](https://github.com/nhorman/dropwatch)
+This repository is not offical repository, please use [offical repository](https://github.com/nhorman/dropwatch)